At a glance

 Develop a few modules to teach existing employees about classification, and make sure new hires are aware of those resources.

-For a data classification framework to work, you need to make sure you’ve built up enough cross-functional support.
+For a data classification process to work, you need to make sure you’ve built up enough cross-functional support.
 IT teams may lead it, but they should also involve privacy and legal stakeholders such as the Chief Privacy Officer and the Office of General Counsel.

 Additionally, input from the compliance department, information governance professionals, and communications team can be valuable when rolling out the framework internally.